 Even though we bought our plane tickets well ahead of time, they still weren’t as cheap as we would’ve hoped.
 We searched a lot and chose our dates taking into account the lower prices, but in the end, we still didn’t get an amazing deal.
 However, traveling from Portugal to Central Europe is much cheaper than what it used to be thanks to low-cost carriers such as Wizz Air and Ryanair.
 At the time, we also had to pay baggage fees, but since then rules for allowance in Wizz Air flights has (thankfully) changed.
 The total in our case was around 177€/person.
 As per our previous post about our budget in New York, this cost is not included in the final total because it’s very unique to our case.

 Now for the transportation costs that really matter to you!
 By bus, we traveled from Warsaw – Zakopane – Krakow – Budapest (almost 1000km in total) for only 16€ per person!
 This is crazy cheap, and the trick once again was to book ahead.
-At the time we used Polski Bus, which has since been bought by Flixbus.
+We used Flixbus.
 You can still find similar deals using this company, and service is similar.
 Be aware that, from our experience, if you want to book specific seats you need to buy using the website, and can’t do it using the mobile app.

 Due to some time constraints, we had to take a taxi in Zakopane and an Uber in Krakow.
 For everything else, we used public transportation, which worked really well for us.
 We spent 14€ each on a transportation pass for Budapest.
 Honestly, we are not sure if it paid off because it’s very easy to walk to the main attractions.
 But public transportation in the city is also a tourist activity, namely if you use the Metro 1 Line (the oldest in the city!) or the Tram number 2, that takes you through some of the city’s main sights.